 Express Manu Reserved Zone 5D/4N

-The Manu National Park is a protected natural space located in the southeast of Peru, partially located in the departments of Madre de Dios and Cusco, in the provinces of Manu and Paucartambo.
+The Manu National Park is a protected natural space; located in the southeast of Peru.
+Partially located in the departments of Madre de Dios and Cusco; in the provinces of Paucartambo and Manu.

-If Machu Picchu is the jewel in the crown of the Andean country in terms of Inca culture, Manu National Park is number one in the category of jungle and wild nature.
-It is a magical place, isolated and one of the last bastions of this fragile ecosystem that still remains practically intact.
+If Machu Picchu is the jewel in the crown of our country; in terms of Inca culture.
+Manu National Park is number one; in the category of jungle and wild nature.
+It is a magical place, isolated and one of the last bastions of this fragile ecosystem; that still remains practically intact.

 Manu National Park is the largest area with 100% protection and in turn it is also divided into two more zones.

-The reserved area or buffer zone where tourism has access only through the 8 agencies that have special permission.
-It goes from the confluence of the Alto Madre de Dios and Manu rivers, called Boca Manu to the Pakitza checkpoint.
+*The reserved area: Where tourism has access only through 8 travel agencies; that have special permission.
+It goes from the confluence of the Alto Madre de Dios and Manu rivers; From the Boca Manu village to Pakitza Checkpoint

-Manu cultural zone, it is located on the right bank of the Alto Madre de Dios and some of its tributaries.
-Matsiguenka communities live here and the level of protection is not as high as in the National Park area.
-Tourism is also allowed here although, as its name suggests, it is based more on knowing the local cultures than on wildlife watching.
+**Manu cultural zone: It is located on the right bank of the Alto Madre de Dios river; and some of its tributaries.
+Matsiguenka communities live here; and the level of protection is not as high as in the Manu National Park.
+Tourism is also allowed here; although, as its name suggests, it is based more on knowing the local cultures than on wildlife observation.

 Highlights of our Express Manu Reserved Zone

 *In order to provide you a fantastic wildlife experience.
 We located our lodges in the best spots; and where there are more chances to see big mammals and macaws.

 *We have a partnership with the Blanquillo Private Reserve.
 Which is denominated by previous tourists; as the best area to observe mammals.